-For Italophiles or anyone who loves good food and wine wrapped in laid back Northern California ambiance, spend a day in Geyserville––you’ll get an Italian fix, minus the long flight.
+For Italophiles or anyone who loves good food and wine, spend a day in Geyserville––you’ll get an Italian fix, minus the long flight.

 Northern Sonoma County was a haven for 19th century pre-diaspora Italian immigrants searching for a new home in America.
 They often found nothing but prejudice – until they hit California.
 In Sonoma County, they found a climate and landscape similar to home, where they could grow the same fruits and vegetables, and make wine.